Amazon Prime Video review summary:

 For users who are looking for the most choices, it’s hard to go wrong with Amazon Prime Video’s massive content catalog.

-Unsurprisingly, Amazon Prime Video leads the pack by a significant margin when it comes to the sheer number of movies and shows it offers viewers, with almost 25K titles total.
+Unsurprisingly, Amazon Prime Video leads the pack by a significant margin when it comes to the sheer number of movies and shows it offers viewers, with more than 25K titles total.
 But despite those huge numbers, it still has fewer movies and shows in IMDb’s top 250 lists than Netflix.

 What does that mean?
 You’ll have more options with Prime Video, but you still might have a harder time finding something to watch.